 Weigh all your oils and put them in your pot.
-Heat up the oils to 120°F. Cold process soap is made between 110° and 130°.
+Heat up the oils to 120°F. Cold process soap is generally made between 110° and 130° though you can work colder if you wish.
 Both your oils and your lye water should be about this temperature and kept within 10° of each other.

 While you’re bringing your oils up to temperature, you can bring your lye water in from outside before it cools off too much.
 It’s cold here at the moment, so it can’t stay out there too long.

 When both are about 120°, it’s time to combine.
 Using your stick blender, pour the lye water down the stick and into the oils.
-This is should help avoid bubbles.
+This is should help avoid splashing the lye.
 Mix the oils and lye together just until combined.

 Since I’m making a double batch, I split my soap into two different containers.
 One will be dyed white and scented coconut.
 The other a purple and scented with fig fragrance.